 Professional Student Senate

-The Professional Student Senate (PSS) is the body within the University's governance structure representing graduate and professional students.
+The Professional Student Senate (PSS) is the body within Pacific University's governance structure representing graduate and professional students.
 Senators are the voice of the students and act to foster inter professional development between programs and the university as a whole.
 The Senate articulates graduate and professional students' needs to key stakeholders across the University.
 PSS plans community and social events, acts as a forum for student ideas, and provides a link between all the professional programs.
 The Senate supports students through the distribution of hardship, research, professional and inter professional development funds.
 Senators (or student-designee) are appointed to university committees giving students a voice across the institution.

 Senators represent each school and/or program which includes graduate & professional students and in which these students pay a governance fee as part of tuition.
 Each program elects one senator, unless enrollment of that program is above median enrollment.
 Median enrollment is calculated every three years or when a new program is added.